mkner/robo-util/docs/functions.rst

 .. function:: deg2rad(deg)

-   Converts angle in degrees to radians
+   Converts an angle in degrees to radians

   :param  deg:  input angle in degrees